LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draw a single pixel of color COLOR to the surface SURFACE at the specified X and Y coordiates.
+Draw a single pixel of COLOR to the SURFACE at the specified X and Y coordiates.

 Parameters